ClementGre/Tabs-Groups-Manager/README.md

-## Tabs Manager
+## Tabs Groups Manager

 This Firefox Add-ons allows you to save, sync and store yours tabs into groups.
-This allows you to sync your tabs between all your computers and to don't lose your tabs when you close Firefox.
+This allows you to sync your tabs between all your computers (with Firefox sync) and to don't lose your tabs when you close Firefox.
-This extension allows you to create groups of tabs : you are always on a group and all tabs are sync to the group.
+You to create groups of tabs : you are always on a group and all tabs are sync to the current group.

 ## Features